KaisenAmin/c_std/database/README.md

 - `PostgresResult* postgres_get_table_schema(Postgres* pg, const char* tableName)`: this function retrieve the column names and their data types for a given table in the database.
 - `bool postgres_execute_prepared(Postgres* pg, const char* stmtName, const char* query, int nParams, const char* const* paramValues)`: this function execute a parameterized query.This can help prevent SQL injection and make your queries more flexible.
 - `PostgresResult* postgres_get_table_columns(Postgres* pg, const char* tableName)`: this function fetch the names of all the columns in a given table.This can be useful if you want to know the structure of a table without fetching all its data.
+- `PostgresResult* postgres_get_table_primary_keys(Postgres* pg, const char* tableName)`: this function retrieves the primary keys of a given table.
+This can be useful for understanding the structure of a table and its unique constraints.
+- `PostgresResult* postgres_get_table_foreign_keys(Postgres* pg, const char* tableName)`: this function retrieve foreign keys from a given table This function will help you understand the relationships between tables by identifying foreign keys and the tables they reference.
+- `PostgresResult* postgres_get_table_indexes(Postgres* pg, const char* tableName)`: this function retrieve the indexes of a given table.
+This function will help you understand the indexing strategy used in the table, which is important for optimizing query performance.
+- `PostgresResult* postgres_get_table_size(Postgres* pg, const char* tableName)`: this function will help you understand the storage footprint of a table, which is useful for database maintenance and optimization.
+- `int postgres_get_table_index_count(Postgres* pg, const char* tableName)`: This function will help you understand the indexing strategy used in the table, which is crucial for query performance optimization.
 ## Examples

 Several examples are provided to demonstrate the usage of the PostgreSQL library in various scenarios, including creating tables and handling query results and etc ...